zalavariandris/pylive/docs/2024_10_30-interactively-execute-scripts.md

 The only issue here is that we also keep populating the globals scope.
 And get_current_time is alsa available outside of the exec script.
 Also locals and globals become the same dictionary, not a copy, therefore there will be no differences between the global and the local scopes, at least inside our executed scripts.
-And that probably can lead to serious issues.

-for the record as a wrote before copying the global and local scopes will throw a NameError:
+That behaviour is quite similar, as the scrpt were running at the top level.

+## a sidenote:
-The thing is, that the `import time` statement happens in the local scope of the main function. if we define time as a global name that it works again:
+The thing is, that the `import time` statement happens in the local scope of the main function.
+Another approach would be to define time as a global name.
+Than it works again:

 ```python
 script = """